We work with more than 300 partners to bring you better travel deals

 Which day is cheapest to fly to Kuching?

-Flights in the morning are typically the cheapest time of the day to fly to Kuching.
-Flights in the afternoon are usually the most expensive.
+Flights in the afternoon are typically the cheapest time of the day to fly to Kuching.
+Flights in the evening are usually the most expensive.

 The territory of the Asian island of Borneo is divided amongst three countries.
 Located in the north of the island, Kuching is officially part of Malaysia and is undoubtedly Borneo’s most sophisticated city.
 A vibrant mix of cultures and cuisines, the city is ideal for wandering around on foot, with a fascinating blend of Colonial-style buildings, Chinese temples and stylish hotels just waiting to be explored.